-Product-led growth is the front runner of all the growth strategies in today’s end-user era.
+Product-led growth is the front-runner of all the growth strategies in today’s end-user era.
 The success stories of many recent product-led SaaS companies are testimonials.
-When you compare marketing-led or sales-led growth strategies with the product-led growth strategy, the latter’s benefits are more evident.
+When you compare marketing-led or sales-led growth strategies with product-led growth strategies, the latter’s benefits are more evident.

 With the product selling itself, attracting new customers is cheaper.
 Existing users and buyers sell the product to other prospects through referrals.
 The product-led growth strategy also increases the rate of retaining acquired customers.
 The design of such products to provide immediate and unwavering value to customers also reduces the churn rate, which is the annual percentage rate at which customers stop subscribing to a product.

 Product-led growth strategy forces companies that adopt it to keep a tab on user data and user experiences.
 Subsequently, the users are kept happy.
 When the existing users are satisfied, new users will follow.
 To catch up with the competition, the company will have to keep brainstorming new ideas leading to sustained innovation within the business.